[2/25/21: Editor’s Note: This roundup has been updated since its original publication.]

 This buzzy Hampden hotspot brings the recipes of its flagship pie palace in Brooklyn, New York.
 Perfectly charred crusts are fired inside the two custom-tiled ovens that act as centerpieces in the dining room.
 You can’t go wrong with any of the offerings, including the vegan varieties topped with dairy-free cheese and meatless “beetballs.”
 But staples continue to be the lemon and smoked mozzarella-topped “Stinger Bell” (yes, it’s named after the character in The Wire) and the “BPB”—which is covered in house-pickled red onions and its star ingredient: smoked brisket sourced from Hampden neighbor Blue Pit BBQ.

 Pizza Blitz lives up to its name, offering a full battery of pies with classic toppings.
 And while Luigi Starace, the chef and co-owner, hails from Naples, the pies are pure New York—thin crust, a swipe of tomato sauce, and thick cheese.
-The pies come in three sizes, 10, 14, and 16 inches ($5.95-10.95, unadorned), with an additional cost ($1-1.50, depending on size) for add-ons such as black olives, pepperoni, pineapple, and onions, or deluxe toppings ($1.50-2.50) that include ricotta cheese, meatballs, and anchovies.
-Pizza Blitz, which shares a name and one business partner with a parlor in Frederick, has been open at Quarry Lake for less than a year, and while it doesn’t yet deliver, it’s a convenient carryout option if you’re in the ‘hood when a craving hits.
+The pies come in three sizes, 10, 14, and 16 inches, with an additional cost for add-ons such as black olives, pepperoni, pineapple, and onions, or deluxe toppings that include ricotta cheese, meatballs, and anchovies.
 2622 Quarry Lake Dr., Pikesville.
 410-415-5644

-When you’ve been around for 45 years, customers come not just for the pizza but also for the history.
+When you’ve been around for more than 50 years, customers come not just for the pizza but also for the history.
 The Coruzzi family first started slinging pies in 1966.
 The pizza is hot and fresh with a nice sauce and perfectly crispy dough—unless you order the softer Sicilian crust.
 The pepperoni is Hormel, but the sausage and meat sauce are both homemade and delicious.
-Try “The Works” ($13.50-20.95)—a specialty that combines fresh veggies (black olives, onions, green peppers, and mushrooms) and yummy meats (sausage, meat sauce, and pepperoni).
+Try “The Works”—a specialty that combines fresh veggies (black olives, onions, green peppers, and mushrooms) and yummy meats (sausage, meat sauce, and pepperoni).
 113 Back River Neck Rd., Essex.
 410-687-7733

 Pub Dog Pizza & Drafthouse

 Late-night Federal Hill carousers swear by this boutique pizzeria tucked away on the top floor of this row-house bar—and who can blame them?
-With 22 creatively named pies, ranging from the “Atomic Dog Pizza” ($10) with hot sauce, hot cherry peppers, smoked Gouda, mozzarella, smoked bacon, pepperoni, and red onion to the “Stinking Rose Pizza” ($9.50) with tomato sauce, olive oil, garlic, basil, mozzarella, and Parmesan, plus build-your-own options available until 2 a.m. daily, this is the place to satisfy your post-pub pizza predilection.
+With 22 creatively named pies, ranging from the “Atomic Dog Pizza” with hot sauce, hot cherry peppers, smoked Gouda, mozzarella, smoked bacon, pepperoni, and red onion to the “Stinking Rose Pizza” with tomato sauce, olive oil, garlic, basil, mozzarella, and Parmesan, plus build-your-own options, this is the place to satisfy your post-pub pizza predilection.
 Two locations, including 20 E. Cross St. 410-727-6077

 Uno Chicago Grill